Jas-0528/wk10-4640-ansible-roles-lab/README.md

         state: present
     ```

-5. Create the `frontend_server` role
+5. Create the `frontend` role

     ```bash
-    # initlize the role
+    # initialize the role
-    ansible-galaxy role init roles/frontend_server
+    ansible-galaxy role init roles/frontend
     ```

-6. Move the files and templates into the `roles/frontend_server` folder
+6. Move the files into the `roles/frontend/files` folder and templates into the `roles/frontend/templates` folder
-7. Edit the `roles/frontend_server/tasks/main.yml` file for the `redis_server`
+7. Edit the `roles/frontend/tasks/main.yml` file for the `frontend`

     ```bash
     ---